prakash-js/Cheat-Guides/Linux Privilege Escalation Cheat guide.md

    - sudo -l

-Use GTFOBins [A link to that custom anchor](https://gtfobins.github.io)] as a quick reference for abusing common binaries — check the SUID, sudo and file read/write tricks for any binary you find.
+Use GTFOBins [https://gtfobins.github.io](https://gtfobins.github.io) as a quick reference for abusing common binaries — check the SUID, sudo and file read/write tricks for any binary you find.